me-box/databox/README.md

 The graphical SDK will allow you to quickly build and test simple databox apps.
 To start the SDK run:
 ```
-./databox-start sdk
+docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd):/certs -v $(pwd)/sdk:/sdk -v -t databoxsystems/databox:latest /databox sdk -start
 ```
 The SDK web UI is available at http://127.0.0.1:8086

 To stop the SDK run:
 ```
-./databox-stop sdk
+docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $(pwd):/certs -v $(pwd)/sdk:/sdk -v -t databoxsystems/databox:latest /databox sdk -stop
 ```

 ## Developing apps and drivers without the SDK

 It is possible to develop Databox apps and driver without the SDK.
-Currently, [Python](https://github.com/me-box/lib-python-databox), [Golang](https://github.com/me-box/lib-go-databox) and [NodeJs](https://github.com/me-box/node-databox) all have support libraries.
+Currently, [Python](https://github.com/me-box/lib-python-databox), [Golang](https://github.com/me-box/lib-go-databox) and [NodeJs](https://github.com/me-box/lib-node-databox) all have support libraries.
 Building outside the SDK allows you to make smaller more efficient containers and use more third-party libraries.

-Developing apps and drivers 'does not' require data box to be started in dev mode.

 To get started all you need is a Dockerfile and a databox-manifest.json examples can be found in the libraries '/samples' directories.
-To make your app available to install locally on your databox you will need to upload the manifest to http://127.0.0.1:8181 and use `docker build -t [your-app-name] .`.
+To make your app available to install locally on your databox you will need to upload the app-store driver and use `docker build -t [your-app-name] .`.
 Once the manifest is uploaded and the image has built then you should be up to install the app on your local Databox.

+>>Images ust be post fixed with -amd64 or -arm64v8 respectively.
+>>The image must have the version tag that matches your running version of databox :0.5.0 or :latest for example.

 If you would like to modify one of the currently available actual drivers you can do so by doing the following:
 ```